Historical Paris See below the origin of this flag.

 • The Place de la Concorde, where King Louis XVI was beheaded in 1793 ; the exact place is near the big lamp-post representing the city of Strasbourg, facing the Hotel de Crillon.

-• Other places associated with the memory of various revolutionary events in Paris (more about revolutions in Paris) include the Mur des Fédérés, in the Père Lachaise Cemetery (where thousands of insurgents were shot in 1871), the Boulevard Saint Michel in the Latin Quarter (imagine it with tens of barricades in 1968), etc ; you may also notice thousands of little marble slabs on the wall with a name on them and a date in the third week of 1944 : they refer to the upheaval of Paris before its liberation by the Allied Armies in August 1944.
+• Other places associated with the memory of various revolutionary events in Paris (more about revolutions in Paris) include the Mur des Fédérés, in the Père Lachaise Cemetery (where hundreds of insurgents were shot in 1871), the Boulevard Saint Michel in the Latin Quarter (imagine it with tens of barricades in 1968), etc ; you may also notice thousands of little marble slabs on the wall with a name on them and a date in the third week of August 1944 : they refer to the upheaval of Paris before its liberation by the Allied Armies in August 1944.

 • When you visit the delightful garden of Palais Royal imagine it in the XVIIIth century, with " jet-set " gamblers and prostitutes and, later on, Revolutionary orators such as Camille Desmoulins who started the Revolution there.